There are separate run and job execution requirements for Jenkins installations.

 JRE/JDKs from other vendors are supported and may be used.
 See our Issue tracker for known Java compatibility issues.

-Jenkins jobs may be executed on Java versions different from the master/agent runtime.
+Jenkins jobs may be executed on Java versions different from the controller/agent runtime.
 Generally, Jenkins allows ANY version of JRE/JDK to be invoked during the build.
 It includes:

 Execution of Java commands from CLI

-Installation and execution of build steps based on the plugin:jdk-tool plugin
+Installation and execution of build steps using JDK managed by JDK tool installers

 In the case of particular plugins, there are still Java requirements:

-If you use Swarm Plugin to create agents, JRE version must be equal to the version of the master
+If you use Swarm Plugin to create agents, JRE version must be equal to the version of the controller

-If you use Docker Pipeline Plugin with a bundled JRE/JDK to execute jobs, versions of such bundled Java must be equal to the version of the master
+If you use Docker Pipeline Plugin with a bundled JRE/JDK to execute jobs, versions of such bundled Java must be equal to the version of the controller

-Modern versions of Jenkins master and agents verify Java requirements and notify users when they are launched with unsupported version.
+Modern versions of Jenkins controllers and Jenkins agents verify Java requirements and notify users when they are launched with an unsupported version.